giucamp/liquid/README.md

 # liquid
 C++ tensor algebra &amp; compiler

 Liquid is a work in progress, and currently it's not functional.
+A working cpu-only backend is planned for the end of 2020.

 ## Tensor Types